UNStats/covid-19-response/content/data-solutions/mapping-responses-to-covid19.md

 ---
 title:
-  'Mapping responses to COVID-19: How National Statistical Offices are leading a data revolution'
+  'Mapping responses to COVID-19: How National Statistical Offices can leading a data revolution'
 date: 2020-06-22
 ---